MirageNet/FizzySteamyMirror/README.md

     SteamWorks.NET SteamyNG relies on Steamworks.NET to communicate with the Steamworks API.
 Requires .Net 4.x Mirror FizzySteamworks is also obviously dependant on MirrorNG which is a streamline, bug fixed, maintained version of UNET for Unity.

+FizzySteam is only for 64bit version.
+If you require 32bit you will need to find the dlls yourself.

 ## Installation
 The preferred installation method is Unity Package manager.